simonua/PowerShell-Docs/reference/docs-conceptual/setup/Installing-Windows-PowerShell.md

 # Installing Windows PowerShell

-PowerShell comes installed by default in every Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.
+PowerShell comes installed by default in every version of Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.

-Linux, macOS, and Windows users that would like to install **PowerShell 6** (beta), in their machines, need to:
+Linux, macOS, and Windows users that would like to install **PowerShell 6** (beta), on their machines, need to:

 1. Get PowerShell for the specific OS and version, from [GitHub](https://github.com/powershell/powershell#get-powershell)
 1. Follow the installation instructions